Yasalm/starbucks-capstone-project/README.md

 # Installation
-- Anaconda disrtbution with python vesion of 3^.
+- Anaconda disrtbution with python vesion of 3^ will suffice.

 # Project Motivation
 It is a capstone project from my nanadegree programm,